emad-elsaid/emad-elsaid.github.io/index.md

 # :notebook:  Notes

-I write in two languages (Arabic, English)
+I write in two languages (Arabic, English).
+In every note I try to add a personal touch with an image I captured in my everyday life

 ## :us:  In English